 The first incarnation, Wallung Githa Unsettled, explodes the euphemism of ‘settlement’ and communicates the violent truth of Australia’s colonial past.

 Central to the work is the ‘White Woman of Gippsland,’ a figure reported in the 1840s to be captive to ‘ruthless savages’ in the bush east of Melbourne.
-Some historians regard her as a cover story conjured by pastoralists to justify fighting the Gunaikurnai in an asymmetric war for land and pasture.
+Some historians regard her as a cover story conjured by pastoralists to justify fighting the Gunaikurnai in a war over land and pasture.

-The photographic series is an interpretation and expression of events set on battle sites, massacre sites, original homesteads, watering holes and ceremonial grounds in Gunaikurnai country.
+The photographic series is an acknowledgement of events on battle sites, massacre sites, original homesteads, watering holes and ceremonial grounds in Gunaikurnai country.

-The full series of photographs from Wallung Githa Unsettled were first exhibited alongside a solo installation piece by Paton at Anna Pappas Gallery.
+Wallung Githa Unsettled was first exhibited alongside a solo installation piece by Paton at Anna Pappas Gallery.